theforbiddenpool/cheat-sheets/testing/fundamentals.md

 Frontend testing can be divided into 3 categories:
 1. __E2E Testing__ → the entire application is tested in real-world scenarios, which includes communication between different components (database, APIs, etc) and in a diversity of browsers.
 It takes the most time and cost.
-2. __Integration Testing__ → testing the interaction between elements of our application, *e.g.* communication between UI and an API.
+2. __Integration Testing__ → testing the interaction between elements of our application, *e.g.* communication between database and the express app.
+This is where we would use **mocks** or **spies** to ensure expected side effects, or **subbs** to fake a database call.
 3. __Unit Testing__ → isolated parts of the code are tested.
+It's specificially great when dealing with pure functions.
 It's the fastest and cheapest to implement.
+However, they do not test the connection between things.

 [![testing categories pyramid](https://res.cloudinary.com/practicaldev/image/fetch/s--OypgjlFL--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://user-images.githubusercontent.com/15229355/55113335-24fcff00-50df-11e9-87e8-cdd5e0e6ad3f.png)](https://dev.to/christopherkade/introduction-to-front-end-unit-testing-510n "Introduction to Front-End unit testing – Dev.to")